ABOUT ROCKY MOUNTAIN WILDLIFE SERVICES

 Once you have a good estimate on the number of burrows out there, multiply that by the appropriate per burrow fee.
 Add in the trip charge and you will have a pretty good estimate of the cost for fumigation.

-What if your neighbors also have a prairie dog infestation and their land goes untreated, you are in for a long struggle with these pests.
-Any untreated prairie dogs on the other side of your fence will move back into a treated area shortly after the treatment to re-open and possibly to re-occupy some of the treated burrows.
+If your neighbor(s) also have a prairie dog infestation and their land goes untreated, you are in for a long struggle with these pests.
+Any untreated prairie dogs on the other side of your fence will move back into a treated area shortly to re-open and re-occupy some of the treated burrows.

 If you have a neighbor that can’t afford to participate, it may pay in the long term to treat the neighbor’s land.
 The extra expense may pay off if you can get rid of the entire colony rather than treating your portion of the colony year after year, for the foreseeable future.